MattJonesCodes/Shadowblockz/ReadMe.md

 * /Images/ - Contains a few images used in the section below.

 # Wiki
-The Wiki section contains historict information about the Shadowblockz Minecraft server.
+The Wiki section contains historic information about the Shadowblockz Minecraft server.
 It can be found [HERE](https://github.com/MattJonesCodes/Shadowblockz/wiki/Shadowblockz-History).